ORE-DiaPFC/Abondance/report/README.md

 ![Figure1](total_return.png)

-Figure1: Total number of anadromous adults returning to the river (medians and 95% credible intervals are reported; BEFORE fishing)
+Figure1: Total number of anadromous adults returning to the river (medians and 95% credible intervals are reported)

 ![Figure2](prop_MSW_return.png)